stealjs/steal/docs/steal.md

 Steal reads your application's _package.json_ and all of its `dependencies`, `peerDependencies`, and `devDependencies` recursively.

-Most configuration is done in the `"system"` property of package.json.
+Most configuration is done in the `system` property of package.json.
 The special npm configuration options are listed [npm here].

-The following _package.json_ only loads the "dependencies".
+The following _package.json_ only loads the `dependencies`.

 ```
 {